getian107/SuSiEx/README.md

 python SuSiEx.py --sst_file=SUM_STATS_FILE --n_gwas=GWAS_SAMPLE_SIZE --ref_file=REF_FILE --ld_file=LD_MATRIX_FILE --out_dir=OUTPUT_DIR --out_name=OUTPUT_FILENAME --sim=False --chr=CHR --bp=BP --chr_col=CHR_COL --snp_col=SNP_COL --bp_col=BP_COL --a1_col=A1_COL --a2_col=A2_COL --eff_col=EFF_COL --pval_col=PVAL_COL --plink=PLINK --maf=MAF_THRESHOLD [--n_sig=NUMBER_OF_SIGNALS --level=LEVEL --min_purity=MINIMUM_PURITY --pval_thresh=MARGINAL_PVAL_THRESHOLD --max_iter=MAXIMUM_ITERATIONS --tol=TOLERANCE]
 `

 - SUM_STATS_FILE (required): Full paths and filenames of the GWAS summary statistics, separated by comma.
 Each file must contain a header line.
-The column corresponding to the estimated effect size must have a header of BETA or OR.
+The column corresponding to the estimated effect size must have a header of BETA or OR, indicating whether the effect estimate is regression coefficient or odds ratio.

 - GWAS_SAMPLE_SIZE (required): Sample sizes of the GWAS, in the order corresponding to the GWAS summary statistics files, separated by comma.

-- REF_FILE (required): LD reference panels in PLINK binary format, in the order corresponding to the GWAS summary statistics files, separated by comma.
+- REF_FILE (required): LD reference panels in PLINK binary format (.bed/.bim/.fam), in the order corresponding to the GWAS summary statistics files, separated by comma.
 The format for SNP IDs (e.g., rs IDs or chr:bp:a1:a2) must be consistent across GWAS summary statistics files and reference panels.

-- LD_MATRIX_FILE (required): Full paths and prefix of the LD matrices computed from reference panels, in the order corresponding to the GWAS summary statistics files, separated by comma.
+- LD_MATRIX_FILE (required): Full paths and filename prefix of the LD matrices to be computed from reference panels, in the order corresponding to the GWAS summary statistics files, separated by comma.

 - OUTPUT_DIR (required): Output directory.